 Please note: Other than your right to object to the use of your personal information for direct marketing (and profiling to the extent used for the purposes of direct marketing), your rights are not absolute: they do not always apply in all cases and we will let you know in our correspondence with you how we will be able to comply with your request.

-In response to a request, we will ask you to verify your identity if we need to, and to provide information that helps us to understand your request better.
+In response to a request, we will ask you to verify your identity, if necessary, and to provide information that helps us to understand your request better.

-To exercise certain rights under the Protection of Personal Information Act in South Africa, specific forms must be submitted to the Maitland Responsible Party.
+Please note that in order to exercise certain rights under the Protection of Personal Information Act in South Africa, specific forms must be submitted to the Maitland Responsible Party, as follows:

 Form 2 is used to exercise the right to request a correction, deletion or destruction of personal data.